docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Increment the Parameter Version
 ********************************************************************************

 If an older version of the exporter is already being used by customers, you'll need to use parameter versioning.
-During ``exSelGenerateDefaultParams``, you should call SetParamsVersion() in the Export Param Suite and increment the version number.
+During ``exSelGenerateDefaultParams``, you should call SetParamsVersion() in the :ref:`exporters/suites.export-param-suite` and increment the version number.

 After that, create new presets and sequence encoder presets (if needed) using the new set of parameters.
 Make sure your installer removes the old presets, and installs the new ones.